MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/mim-cm-deploy.md

 3. In the **contoso-CORPCA-CA Properties** dialog box, on the **Policy Module** tab, click **Properties**.

 - On the **General** tab, ensure that **Pass non-FIM CM requests to the default policy module for processing** is selected.
 - On the **Signing Certificates** tab, click **Add**.
 - In the Certificate dialog box, right-click the **Please specify hex-encoded certificate hash** box, and then click **Paste**.
 - In the **Certificate** dialog box, click **OK**.
+    >[!Note]

-    **Note:** If the **OK** button is not enabled, you accidentally included a hidden character in the thumbprint string when you copied the thumbprint from the clmAgent certificate.
+    If the **OK** button is not enabled, you accidentally included a hidden character in the thumbprint string when you copied the thumbprint from the clmAgent certificate.
 Repeat all steps starting from **Task 4: Copy the MIMCMAgent Certificate’s Thumbprint to Windows Clipboard** in this exercise.

 - In the **Configuration Properties** dialog box, ensure that the thumbprint appears in the **Valid Signing Certificates** list, and then click **OK**.